kubemq-io/kubemq-js/README.md

-# KubeMQ Node JS/TS SDK

-The **KubeMQ SDK for Java** enables Java developers to seamlessly communicate with the [KubeMQ](https://kubemq.io/) server, implementing various communication patterns such as Events, EventStore, Commands, Queries, and Queues.
+The **KubeMQ SDK for NodeJS** enables Node JS/Typescript developers to seamlessly communicate with the [KubeMQ](https://kubemq.io/) server, implementing various communication patterns such as Events, EventStore, Commands, Queries, and Queues.

-## Prerequisites
+# Prerequisites

 - Node.js (Ensure you have a recent version of Node.js installed)